dickinson0718/f23-classmaterial/README.md

 ### Course Schedule

 This table outlines the entire course schedule.
-Lecture notes are posted for each topic.
-Lecture videos, although not direct recordings of this semester's live lectures, cover the same topics and are beneficial if you are sick or do not feel comfortable attending in person.
-Minilab links will be added prior to the start of class.
+Lecture videos cover the topics and are beneficial Minilab links will be added prior to the start of class.
 The dates in this schedule are tentative and subject to change.